aai-institute/beyond-jupyter/refactoring-journey/step03-refactoring/README.md

 We create a package `songpop` containing the module [`data`](songpop/data.py), which contains all logic directly related to the dataset.
+In subsequent steps, we shall create further modules with dedicated purposes.
 In a more realistic setting, we would likely have adopted such a structure from the very beginning.